Big Brother (British TV series): ITV2 (2023–present)

 In April 2022, it was reported that ITV Studios were in talks with Banijay, who own the rights to Big Brother, to revive the show in 2023.
 On 1 August 2022, ITV aired a teaser trailer during the final of the eighth series of Love Island, officially confirming that the series would return for a new series in 2023 on ITV2 and ITVX, which resulted the switch from its usual summer slot to an autumn slot instead, to avoid the scheduling clash with the rival reality show Love Island.
 The series was confirmed to run for "up to six weeks" with housemates coming from "all walks of life".
 Eight months after the new series was announced, it was revealed that AJ Odudu and Will Best would co-host both the main show and sideshow.
 Odudu and Best's appointment marked the first appearances of double hosts, instead of a single host format from the past nineteen series.
 The twentieth series began on 8 October 2023, and comprised 36 episodes, with the live final taking place on 17 November 2023, where Jordan Sangha was crowned the winner of the series.

-The twenty-first series began on 6 October 2024, once again comprising 36 episodes.
+The twenty-first series of Big Brother began on 6 October 2024, once again comprising 36 episodes.
 The live final aired on 15 November 2024, when Ali Bromley was announced as the winner.
 The twenty-second series began on 28 September 2025.
-The series was extended by a week, with a run of 48 days, making it the longest series to air on ITV to date.
+The series was extended by a week.
+With a run of 48 days, concluding on 14 November 2025, Richard Storry was announced as the oldest-ever winner of the series.
+ITV has renewed Big Brother for a twenty-third series which began airing on 13 September 2026.
+It has once again been extended, set to run for eight weeks.